-Resource management is the practice of optimising the utilisation of an organisation’s resources, whilst ensuring that the commitments made by the organisation will be met.
+Resource management is the practice of optimising the utilisation of an organisation’s resources, whilst ensuring that project commitments will be met.
 Whilst human resources are a significant component, other resources to be managed include finance, machinery and IT systems.
-Where the main business is managing a portfolio of projects, resource management has two key objectives, which are nor always compatible:
+Where the main business is managing a portfolio of projects, resource management has two key objectives which are not always compatible:

 - Sufficient numbers of appropriate resources must be allocated to each projects, so that timescale, budget and quality commitments will consistently be met for every project.

 - Ensure that utilisation of the resource pool, when measured across the entire project workload, remains at a consistently high level.

 Why is resource management important?